youngeunkwon0405/RL/docs/adding-new-models.md

 # Add New Models

 This guide outlines how to integrate and validate a new model within NeMo RL.
 Each new model must pass a standard set of compatibility tests before being considered ready to be used in RL pipelines.
+The guide also details diagnostic scripts to help identify and resolve common issues during model integration.

 ## Importance of Log Probability Consistency in Training and Inference